Identifying and reducing air pollution

 - Use conservation storage materials that have been designed to protect from materials.
 Read our advice guide for tips on which cases to use.

-- Maintain a regular housekeeping program to prevent the build-up of dust, dirt and fibres.
+- Maintain a regular housekeeping program to prevent the build-up of dust, dirt, and fibres.

-- Use room air cleaners, which consist of filters attached to a fan that draws in air from the room.
+- Use air cleaners, which consist of filters attached to a fan that draws in air from the room.
 Some models can remove both particulate and gaseous pollution.
 Room air cleaners are particularly useful in listed buildings where work that can be done to the building is limited.

 - Monitor and control both temperature and relative humidity to slow reactions.
 Aim for cooler, less humid conditions.

-Remember, these actions help in protecting items from external pollution.
+These actions help in protecting items from external pollution.
 For internal pollution, read our advice guide on storage and display materials.